 | Balance transfers | 23.99% | 23.99% |

-At the time of writing, both the BMO eclipse VI and CashBack WEM have the same $120 annual fee, which BMO will waive for your first year.
-They’re also tied on the cost of additional cards ($50).
+At the time of writing, both the BMO eclipse Visa Infinite Card and BMO CashBack World Elite Mastercard have the same $120 annual fee, and they're also tied on the cost of additional cards ($50).

 Lowest eligibility requirements: BMO eclipse Visa Infinite Card

-All things being equal – and assuming you have a good credit score – it's easier to qualify for the BMO eclipse VI than the BMO CashBack World Elite Mastercard.
-You only need to prove $60,000 of personal income or $100,000 of household income versus $80K/$150K.
+All things being equal – and assuming you have a good credit score – it's easier to qualify for the BMO eclipse Visa Infinite Card than the BMO CashBack World Elite Mastercard.
+You only need to prove $60,000 personal or $100,000 household income, versus $80,000 personal or $150,000 household income for the other card.

 Best non-BMO alternative